keithalewis/math/bsmbs.md

 ### Market

 Every instrument has _prices_ and _cash flows_.
-We assume any amount can be bought or sold at the given price and cash flows accrue in proportion to the amount of the instrument held.
+We make the usual idealized assumption that any amount can be bought or sold at the given price and the unequivocal fact cash flows accrue in proportion to the amount of the instrument held.

 Prices and cash flows are functions $X_t,C_t\colon\AA_t\to\RR^I$ with